bradsmith3715/AIE_6_END_TO_END_RAG/README.md

 3. What is this paper about?

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+The initial responses for Q1 and Q2 seem reasonable.
+If this were the extent of the vibe check I would be satisfied.
+However, the response to Q3 being "I don't know the answer" indicates that the retrieval portion, or embedding portion of the RAG application could be improved.
+The use of the characterTextSplitter could be limiting the usefullness of the retrieval, and the prompt template including instructions to simply state "I don't know" could be improved.

 ## 🚧 CHALLENGE MODE 🚧